juanibiapina/sub/README.md

 interface (CLI) with subcommands.
 It allows the dynamic creation of a CLI from a directory (and subdirectories) of scripts.

+Use the Github table of contents on the top right of this README to navigate the documentation.

 ## Key features

 - **Display help:** Display usage and documentation for scripts.